 But brands can be weirdly bad at this

 A brand was founded as an idea about itself, it sells products talking about itself, and it hosts lavish conferences to tell you about its products and, thus, itself.

 So brands tend to have an overdeveloped point of view about themselves, but a less developed point of view about anything else.

-This is not a value judgement, it’s a business model.
+This is not a value judgment.
+It’s a business model.
 We all do what we are rewarded for doing.
-Brands are rewarded for talking about themselves.†
+Brands are rewarded for talking about [tooltip text=themselves.]Clearly, there are many executives who have prescient views about the future of their industries, and they use those visions to inform business decisions.
+This powerful ability, however, doesn’t often translate to an ability to consistently create influential content.[/tooltip]

 A brand always has a POV about itself

 A brand has many tools for understanding what it thinks about itself.
 These tools are great for creating marketing decks and products and banner ads.
 But, these tools aren’t so great at helping the brand have a POV about topics out in the world.